 “Two hundred bucks?!”
 Cassie choked.

 “Yeah, yeah.
 Sorry.”
 Seb held up a hand.
-“My head is still in Vancouver.
+“My head is still in Canada.
 I meant to say pounds.
 So, tomorrow night is the inaugural dinner.
 Big sponsors, celebrities and influencers will attend.
 And so will Michael.”

 Cassie’s eyes widened.
 “Michael Adams?”